The Folger Institute

 Program Mission Statement: http://www.folger.edu/Content/Folger-Institute/Program-Offerings/

-- Consortium membership is held, and dues are paid, not by a single department, but by the College of Arts and Sciences and the University.
+- Consortium membership is held, and dues are paid, not by a single department, but by the College of Arts and Sciences and the University's Office of Research and Economic Development.
 Consortium membership endows member faculty and graduate students with many benefits in addition to the ordinary access for approved Readers to the Library's collections: specifically, preferred application status and free enrollment in all Folger Institute programs, including single-session weekend seminars and symposia (otherwise $200) or semester-length seminars and skills courses, multi-session weekend seminars, and multi-session colloquia (otherwise $500).
 Folger Institute programs are conducted as gatherings of scholars oriented toward common goals, and a hallmark of Institute seminars is the bringing together of junior and senior scholars, from advanced graduate students to tenured faculty.

 - Consortium membership brings full reciprocal privileges with the Newberry Library in Chicago, with deep strengths not only in British and Continental literature and culture from the 13th through 18th centuries, but also in American literature and culture (including Native American) from the Colonial era through the 19th Century.

 - Up to $3000 from the yearly dues are available as reversions for grants-in-aid for faculty and student travel to seminars and events at the Folger (or the Newberry), and additional lodging awards are based on the current rate at the Folger Guest House (or on the current rate at a nearby hotel for weekend programs).

 - The Folger Institute is able to maintain this generous financial arrangement through an ongoing grant from the Mellon Foundation.

 For information on how to apply for Folger programs, please see Application Instructions.